-As of early 2016, no defacto standards have emerged which define best practices in configuring color grading systems for 2160p/HDR/WCG grading and rendering.
+As of early 2016, no de facto standards have emerged which define best practices in configuring color grading systems for 2160p/HDR/WCG grading and rendering.
 A full discussion of this topic is beyond the scope of this document and it is recommended that the reader consult with the manufacturer of their specific tool.

-6.2.5 Channel-based Immersive Audio Production
+6.2.5 Channel-based Immersive Audio Post Production

 This section describes one example of creating content with channel-based Immersive Audio containing height-based sound elements.
+This example is for post-produced content (file-based workflow) which can then be used in a real-time program assembly system, and distributed in a linear television distribution system.
 One commercially deployed Immersive Audio system is Dolby Atmos.
 A high-level diagram of a post-production mixing environment for this format is shown below: